MED0001654827 – This website contains imagery which is only suitable for audiences 18+. All surgery contains risks, Read more here

 Under AHPRA cosmetic surgery guidelines (effective 1 July 2023), the following apply before neck lift surgery can proceed:

-- A referral from your GP or a specialist physician
+• A referral from your GP or a specialist physician

-- A minimum of two consultations with Dr Turner before surgery is booked
+• A minimum of two consultations with Dr Turner before surgery is booked

-- A psychological evaluation to confirm suitability
+• A psychological evaluation to confirm suitability

-- A mandatory cooling-off period before formal consent is given
+• A mandatory cooling-off period before formal consent is given

 Why Modern Neck Lift Surgery Involves More Than Skin Tightening

 Modern neck lift surgery is more anatomically detailed than many patients realise.
-While facelift techniques often receive more public attention, some of the most meaningful refinements in facial aesthetic surgery over the past five years have involved how surgeons assess and treat the neck.
+While facelift techniques often receive more public attention, some of the most meaningful refinements in facial surgery over the past five years have involved how surgeons assess and treat the neck.

 A traditional neck lift essentially meant tightening the platysma muscle and removing skin.
-Results were reasonable in the short term.
-The limitations became apparent over time: band recurrence was common, deep structural fullness often persisted, and jawline definition fell short of what the anatomy could allow.
+Results were reasonable in the short term, but the limitations became apparent over time: band recurrence was common, deep structural fullness often persisted, and jawline definition fell short of what the anatomy could allow.
+What has changed is the understanding of what actually creates a poorly defined neck, and the availability of techniques to address each contributing factor directly.

 Submandibular gland management.
 In some patients, prominent submandibular glands contribute to fullness beneath the jawline.
 Skin tightening or platysma work alone will not change this.
 Where appropriate, careful gland reduction can improve jawline definition in selected cases.